LAB M 680

 LAB M 680 - Clinical Laboratory Testing Distance Learning - Methods and Interpretation

-Course Directors: Hamilton Tsang, MD and Maryam Asif, MD.
+Course Directors: Rebecca Treger, MD, PhD and Maryam Asif, MD, MBBS

 Course Description

-This clerkship provides medical students an opportunity to develop their diagnostic and patient management skills through directed distance learning in the hospital-based clinical laboratory.
-During the COVID-19 pandemic, the clinical laboratory response has been dynamic.
-Laboratory Medicine resident service work, conferences, and didactics have shifted to a predominately remote-access paradigm.
-This represents a unique opportunity to participate in similar, clinical activities with some additional guidance.
-The student will directly observe faculty-level review of test results ("sign-out") or rounds and complete both guided and independent study; this may involve small group sessions, journal article reading, live and/or recorded didactics.
+This clerkship provides medical students with an opportunity to develop their diagnostic and patient management skills through directed distance learning in a hospital-based clinical laboratory.
+Since the COVID-19 pandemic, many Laboratory Medicine resident service- work, conferences, and didactics have shifted to a predominately remote-access paradigm.
+This represents a unique opportunity to enable medical students to participate in similar, clinical activities with some additional guidance.
+The students in LabM 680 will directly observe faculty-level review of test results ("sign-out") or rounds and complete both guided and independent study, including small group sessions, journal article reading, and live and/or recorded didactics.
 Students will reflect on and share their experiences.
-The goal of the schedule is to give students a glimpse of multiple laboratories and the breadth of testing performed in the Department.
-Special focus may include how the clinical laboratories have mobilized in response to an urgent pandemic threat, and whether this response is generalizable or unique to UW Laboratories.

 Prerequisites: NONE.